nick-kanakis/effective-java-in-a-nutshell/README.md

 ```

 If two phone numbers have the same area code, we need to further refine the
-comparison, and that’s exactly what the second comparator construction method,
+comparison, and that’s exactly what the second comparator method, thenComparingInt, does.
-thenComparingInt, does.

 ## Chapter 4: Classes and Interfaces